mrofiqfdilah/Foodcare/readme.md

 ![Tampilan Website](./assets/image/Website-Logo.svg)
 ### With Food We Care ✨

 FoodCare is an innovative platform that aims to address two major issues simultaneously—hunger and food waste.
-FoodCare is committed to supporting the achievement of Sustainable Development Goal (SDG) No. 2, "Zero Hunger."
+FoodCare is committed to supporting the achievement of Sustainable Development Goal (SDG) No. 2, "Zero Hunger"